Henrocker/gQUIC-version-detector/README.md

 # gQUIC-version-detector
-Detects the versions of gQUIC, a web server is utilizing.
+Web-frontend to quic-version-detector, that detects the versions of gQUIC a web server is utilizing.

 # Prerequisites:
 You will need `pip3`, `quic-version-detector` and `php5.6+` installed on your system.
 Tested on Debian x86_64 sid.